ioi/translation/README.md

 ioi-translation is designed to be deployed on a Docker-compatible container platform.
 PostgreSQL and Redis are required for persistent storage and session store, respectively.
 Deployment behind reverse proxy such as nginx is recommended.

 See `docker-compose.yml` for example deployment configurations (Note that `docker-compose.yml` in this repository is for development and not intended for use in production deployment).
-For the actual deployment in IOI 2018, refer to <https://github.com/jcioi/ioi-htc> (especially [ECS and nginx configuration](https://github.com/jcioi/ioi-htc/blob/master/hako/translation-prd.jsonnet) and [CMS integration](https://github.com/jcioi/ioi-htc/blob/master/itamae/cookbooks/ioi-cms-import-statement-worker/files/usr/bin/ioi-cms-import-statement-worker.rb))
+For the actual deployment in IOI 2019, refer to <https://github.com/ioi-2019>.

 Development Installation